Yelp/osxcollector/README.md

 ## So what does it do?

 OSXCollector gathers information from plists, sqlite databases and the local filesystems to get the information for analyzing a malware infection.
-The output is JSON which makes it easy to process it further by other tools.
+The output is JSON which makes it easy to process further with other tools.
+Check out the [output filters](https://github.com/Yelp/osxcollector/wiki/Automated-Analysis-With-Output-Filters) we use at Yelp to automate analysis.

 [Visit our wiki for more info!](https://github.com/Yelp/osxcollector/wiki)